amgart/iracingPlanner/README.md

 This was quite a pain, so I decided to code this little tool that builds a table with all the series, cars and tracks for the current season.

-## How to install
-Just download latest release (https://github.com/amgart/iracingPlanner/releases), unzip it and put it in your favourite folder.
-Now you only need to double-click *iracing-planner.exe* For more information, you can see [this video](https://www.youtube.com/watch?v=N_c2TQMzfDY&ab_channel=Amgart)

 ## How to use
+Go to the following url: https://amgiracingplanner.web.app/login If you are not registered, introduce your desired user and password and click on 'Sign up'.
+After receiving the confirmation message you can now login.
-When the tool starts the *Dashboard* screen is shown, just go to *My cars* tab and select the cars you own on *iRacing*.
+After login, the *Dashboard* screen is shown, just go to *My cars* tab and select the cars you own on *iRacing*.
 Select too your owned tracks on *My tracks* tab.

 Once you have done this, you can return to the main *Dashboard* tab, and you will see the table of series